airtonix/zenobi.us/nuxt/content/pages/resume.md

 **Lead Developer, Urpages.com.au**

-- Refactored the code base of the flagship product (urpages.com.au) in order to become deployable by automated tools like Fabric and (indirectly) Jenkins.
+- Refractor the code base of the flagship product (urpages.com.au) in order to become deployable by automated tools like Fabric and (indirectly) Jenkins.
 - Championed the use of bitbucket issue tickets for our products amongst entire staff seeking to contribute
 - Championed Fabric, Virtualenv as primary work flow tools
 - Enforced the use of PEP8